FireIsGood/fireis.dev/src/content/blog/static-sites-really-fast.md

 A static website is a website whose contents are basic HTML, CSS, and JS&mdash;hand-written or generated from more code.
 These files can then be served over many services directly without having to run a special type of server&mdash;they just need to be able to serve files.
-This makes them the easiest way to host websites as long as they the content on the site doesn't change constantly.
+This makes them the easiest way to host websites as long as the content on the site doesn't change constantly.

 For learning web development, I believe making a site in this way is one of the fastest ways to get something you've made out there.